 Social Partners Promoting Decent Workplaces in the Education Sector for a Healthier Working Life

-The advisory group is responsible for carrying out the planning, organisation and evaluation of the project.
-The members come from four national teacher unions and from three national or European employers' federations.
+The advisory group was responsible for carrying out the planning, organisation and evaluation of the project.
+The members came from four national education trade unions and from three national or European employers' federations.
 They were chosen to ensure a geographical spread and to enable an exchange of expertise on the different scenarios of occupational health and safety in education in Europe.

 -Alexandra Cornea, FSLE, Romania

 -Patricio Perez, FECCOO, Spain